 Sweeping coastlines and palm trees are a given.
 But L.A. also has many spaces laden with skyscrapers, shopping plazas, apartments, hip restaurants, and all the other quirks of a thriving metropolitan city.
 In that way, L.A. is a city of extremes, which ensures that there is a portion of LA suited for all personalities.

-If relocating to a new city is on the horizon for you, then read on to discover the best reasons to move to Los Angeles.
+If relocating to a new city is on the horizon for you, then read on to discover the best reasons to move to LA.

 LA is Huge and Magnificent